Giving Form

 The payment schedule is shared by all gifts in the pledge.
 We do not currently support multiple gifts with different payment schedules in the same pledge -- but there is nothing stopping someone from making two consecutive pledges with different schedules.

-There are three types of payment schedules: One time, Recurring, and Installments.
-Within Recurring and Installments, the donor may choose whether their payments will be made on a monthly, quarterly, or yearly basis.
-In all recurring/installment cases pledges have a fixed end-date.
-We do not currently support open-ended recurring gifts.
+Within Recurring, Installments, and Perpetual schedules, the donor may choose whether their payments will be made on a monthly, quarterly, or yearly basis.

 Biographical Information